 In my prior post I walked through the formalities of the plea process.
 These formalities include your written and oral statement (if the plea was recorded) that you understand the charges, that you’ve been fully and adequately advised by your attorney, and that your plea is knowing and voluntary.
 This paperwork creates a presumption of voluntariness that you must overcome in your writ application with affirmative evidence.
 A sworn statement by the applicant that his attorney misled him or misadvised him will never be enough evidence to overturn a guilty plea.

-Here’s the type of claims and evidence you’ll need to prevail.
+Here’s the type of claims and evidence you’ll need to overcome the presumption of voluntariness.

 - Ineffective Assistance of Counsel – bad advice

 The most common way to attack your guilty plea is by claiming your attorney gave bad advice.
-Examples poor legal advice that you credibly can allege in your 11.07 writ and take to the trial court for supportive findings are bad advise on parole eligibility, bad advice on immigration consequences, and bad advice on shock probation eligibility.
+Examples of poor legal advice that courts consider to directly relevant to the voluntariness of a plea:

 You have to show (1) that you got bad advice and (2) if you’d had the correct advise, you would have rejected the plea and gone to trial.